deendin/shipper-app/README.md

-# An application to manage shippers, create new shipper, update an existing shipper and keeps track of a shippers primary contact and allows updating of an existing shipperall of it's contacts.
+# An application to manage Shippers and it's Contacts..
 ## What does this solution do?

 At a minimum this solution has two different parts: